 As mentioned earlier, the power shifts from the infrastructure to the developer in an IaC deployment methodology.
 Therefore since IaC is more code-dependent than a manual deployment you need to be an expert at coding.
 The learning curve for this change can be steep especially if you don’t develop anything within your environment today and just consume Commercial Off The Shelf (COTS) software packages.

 Select tooling carefully.
-If you intend to use just one public or private cloud infrastructure, invest in learning the language that your chosen technology provider uses natively from the list provided in my previous blog such as Powershell for Microsoft, JSON or YAML for AWS.
+If you intend to use just one public or private cloud infrastructure, invest in learning the language that your chosen technology provider uses natively from the list provided in our previous blog such as Powershell for Microsoft, JSON or YAML for AWS.

 If your business has multi-cloud or hybrid cloud aspirations, then look at multi-cloud ready toolsets where the coding language remains constant and the vendor does the conversion into the cloud-specific language required.